jerry955071/NanoPreP/README.md

 ```
 --p5_sense CATTC --p3_sense A{50}GACTA
 ```
-The aboved command means that there are poly`"A"` tails of maximum length `"50"` bp next to the 3' adapters/primers.
+The command above means that there are poly`"A"` tails of maximum length `"50"` bp next to the 3' adapters/primers.

 ## Full usage